I enjoy cutting-edge cases.

 Alcota, now 35, arrived in the United States from Argentina on a tourist visa more than 10 years ago.
 In 2010, she married a U.S. citizen.

-At first glance, this case seems straight forward.
+At first glance, her case seems straight forward.

 If a U.S. citizen marries an undocumented immigrant, who entered lawfully, the citizen is allowed to immigrate the spouse as an immediate relative.
 This means, with the payment of a $1,000 fine, the government will allow the immigrant spouse to adjust to lawful permanent resident status (as long as all other requirements are met.)

-But on closer review, the case presents a unique immigration situation.
+But on closer review, the case presents a unique immigration situation: same-sex permanent rights for gay and lesbian couples.

 Alcota is involved in a non-traditional, same-sex marriage to Cristina Ojeda.
 Alcota and Ojeda were married in Connecticut, where courts have upheld the legal right of gay and lesbian couples to marry.